 African dwarf frogs are complete aquatic frogs, that is to say they stay at the bottom of the water and does not survive for a long time on the land.
 Although they make use of lungs for breathing instead of gills.
-Having then in an aquarium is cool, untill you begin see them jump out of water, maybe get lost or die.
+Having then in an aquarium is cool, until you begin to see them jump out of water, maybe get lost or die.
 So this brought about the question, can they actually jump out of water? we will find out soon in this article.

-Can African dwarf frog jump out of the tank?
+Can an African dwarf frog jump out of the tank?
 Yes, African dwarf frogs are great jumpers and will jump out of the tank if they have the chance.

 As a matter of fact, frogs are known to jump very high.

 African dwarf frogs although are small in size and also completely aquatic, they do jump so high in the wild and dive into water.